CMS-Enterprise/easi-app/docs/adr/0019-use-1password-for-sharing-secrets.md

 * `+` Only two people are in a DM thread.
 Unlike email, it is not easy to share contents of a DM inadvertently.
-* `-` Due to CMS record-keeping policies, DMs cannot be deleted and may be subject to subpoena or FOIA requests, which makes them public records.
+* `-` Due to CMS record-keeping policies, DMs cannot be deleted and may be subject to subpoena or FOIA requests.
 * `-` There is no central source of truth.

 ### 1Password